Don’t Be Surprised by the Traffic You Didn’t Get for the SEO Work You Didn’t Do

 - What is your plan?
 Detail the steps necessary to reach the goal.

-McKinsey also has some great insights that are worth looking into on how to make a change within an organization, including how to motivate people.
+McKinsey also has some great insights worth looking into on how to make a change within an organization, including motivating people.

 If we want our SEO recommendations to be implemented, we must create a plan for how to get things done.
 Like the person who signs up for the gym in January but never attends, paying for SEO advice but not following it is wasted potential.